 The Midstream segment includes our Transportation and natural gas liquids (NGL) businesses.
 Our Transportation business contains fee-based operations not directly exposed to commodity price risk.
 Our NGL business, including DCP Midstream Class A Segment, DCP Sand Hills Pipeline, LLC (DCP Sand Hills) and DCP Southern Hills, LLC (DCP Southern Hills), contains both fee-based operations and operations directly impacted by NGL and natural gas prices.
-During the first quarter of 2024, NGL and natural gas prices decreased, compared with the first quarter of 2023, as the result of increased production and limited growth in export infrastructure.
+During the second quarter of 2024, compared with the second quarter of 2023, the NGL composite barrel price increased, partially due to crude oil prices increasing over the same period, while natural gas prices decreased over the same period primarily due to increased production, pipeline maintenance and limited growth in export infrastructure.

 The Chemicals segment consists of our 50% equity investment in Chevron Phillips Chemical Company LLC (CPChem).
 The chemicals and plastics industry is mainly a commodity-based industry where the margins for key products are based on supply and demand, as well as cost factors.
-The benchmark high-density polyethylene chain margin slightly decreased in the first quarter of 2024, compared with the first quarter of 2023, mainly due to lower polyethylene sales prices as a result of industry oversupply driven by recent capacity additions.
+The benchmark high-density polyethylene chain margin decreased in the second quarter of 2024, compared with the second quarter of 2023, mainly due to lower polyethylene sales prices as a result of industry oversupply driven by recent capacity additions.

 Our Refining segment results are driven by several factors, including market crack spreads, refinery throughput, feedstock costs, product yields, turnaround activity, and other operating costs.
-Market crack spreads are used as indicators of refining margins and measure the difference between market prices for refined petroleum products and crude oil.
-The composite 3:2:1 market crack spread for our business decreased to an average of \$19.45 per barrel during the first quarter of 2024, from an average of \$30.59 per barrel during the first quarter of 2023.
-The decrease in the composite market crack spread was primarily driven by lower global prices for gasoline and higher crude oil prices.
-The price of U.S. benchmark crude oil, West Texas Intermediate (WTI) at Cushing, Oklahoma, increased to an average of \$77.07 per barrel during the first quarter of 2024, from an average of \$76.11 per barrel during the first quarter of 2023.
-The increase in crude production in the United States limited significant escalation in crude prices.
+Market cracks are used as indicators of refining margins and measure the difference between market prices for refined petroleum products and crude oil.
+The composite 3:2:1 market crack spread for our business decreased to an average of \$18.96 per barrel during the second quarter of 2024, from an average of \$28.65 per barrel during the second quarter of 2023.
+The decrease in the composite market crack spread was primarily driven by higher crude oil costs and lower global prices for gasoline and diesel.
+The price of U.S. benchmark crude oil, West Texas Intermediate (WTI) at Cushing, Oklahoma, increased to an average of \$80.73 per barrel during the second quarter of 2024, from an average of \$73.78 per barrel during the second quarter of 2023.